 Don’t misunderstand me.
 I know why things get added to my cart.
 But the items on the conveyor belt may not look—to your eye—as promising ingredients for a good meal.
 Or you see the ingredients and make assumptions about what I’m going to make—leading to disappointment when you are served up something else.
 The cook and shopper are one and the same in my household, but when they are out of sync, we end up with a menu of compromised meals (“Anyone for Poptarts?”) and domestic disharmony (“Dad, you know kale and cilantro aren’t the same things, right?”).

 The same rings true for IT spend.
-IT finance purchases, infrastructure and operations (I&O) provisions, and the business consumes but the value of spend isn’t captured by line-item detail in a general ledger or in IT towers or products (e.g., compute and storage).
-The business understands (and values) IT through the applications and services it consumes.
+IT finance purchases, infrastructure and operations (I&O) provisions and the business consumes but the value of spend isn’t captured by line-item detail in a general ledger or in IT towers or products (e.g., compute and storage).

 Service-oriented IT takes the financial and operational view of IT and presents it to the business in a context they understand—the applications and services they consume.
 GL entries (ingredients), align to business services (meals), and are allocated to business units (my kids).
 A service library with defensible unit rates ($/TB for storage, $/user for email) enables business stakeholders to define value without getting bogged down in technical or financial minutiae.